foxbard/HackerAPI-Project/README.md

 * Error messaging when clicking on link that does not have a url in user submitted stories.
 * All endpoints can be also tested via swagger :D

+## Known Issues
+* When Integration testing, caching may cause first test to fail.
+* Initial caching may take a bit, sometimes as long as 80000ms.
+After that though data will load from cache.
+* Sometimes server will return first value as null from HackerAPI.

 ## Notes
-* Initial caching may take a bit, sometimes as long as 80000ms.
-After that though data will load very quickly.
 * I kept the testing small, as I just wanted to show that I can do integrated and unit testing.
 In a real world situation this would be much more extensive, especially for endpoints
 * All tests passed on my local (famous last words lol)
 * Was also going to add that a stories title would appear when viewing a users submitted stories.
 Not really liking that dropdown :(